November 2012 nor'easter: Preparation and Impact

 Immediately after Hurricane Sandy made landfall, forecasters were already discussing the possibility of a nor'easter directly impacting New Jersey during the following week.
 In preparation for the storm, coastal areas of New Jersey, New York, and Connecticut were advised to evacuate, with parts of Islip, New York, were under a mandatory evacuation.
-Before the nor'easter struck, officials recommended residents in low-lying areas of New York City to evacuate, A portion of the Long Island Expressway was closed during the storm, and the Long Island Rail Road shut down.
+Before the nor'easter struck, officials recommended residents in low-lying areas of New York City to evacuate, A portion of the Long Island Expressway was closed during the storm, and the Long Island Rail Road shut down, with Penn Station not allowing people to enter.
+All state parks on Long Island were closed on November 7 and 8th, with some remaining closed afterwards due to damage from Hurricane Sandy.
 Airlines canceled over 1,300 flights in or out of New York airports.
 Parks in New York City were closed, and construction was halted.
 In Nassau County, New York, more than 140 trucks put sand and salt on roads.
 Schools were closed in Connecticut.
 Due to sufficiently cool air and steady snowfall, the National Weather Service issued a winter storm warning.
 The New York Red Bulls had to postpone a Major League Soccer tournament game due to the snow.

 Across New Jersey and New York, the storm dropped rain and snow in areas that sustained significant damage from Hurricane Sandy about ten days prior.
 Snowfall spread from New Jersey to Maine, peaking at 13.5 in in Clintonville, Connecticut, and the highest associated rainfall total was 2.28 in near Kingston, Massachusetts.
 Snowfall in Central Park reached 4.7 in, which broke the daily record and also the record for the earliest date of more than 4 in at the location.
 A daily snowfall record was also broken in Newark, New Jersey, with a total of 2 in, while Bridgeport, Connecticut set a record for their biggest November snowstorm on record, with 8 in.
 The nor'easter also produced strong winds that peaked at 65 mph in Fairhaven, Massachusetts.
 High winds downed trees that were weakened by Sandy, some of which fell onto power lines.
 About 50,000 people lost power in the two states who had previously lost power after the hurricane.
 Along the coast, the storm produced 8 ft waves, and coastal roads were flooded.
 There were two traffic deaths in Connecticut that were related to the storm.

 On November 8 as of 9 a.m.
 EST, around 715,000 eastern U.S. homes and businesses were without power.
 This is an increase of nearly 43,000 from 12 hours earlier, due to the effects of the storm.
 There were 167,000 power outages in New Jersey alone, and at least 50,000 on Long Island.

 At 6 a.m.
 EST on November 9, about 265,000 New Jersey homes and businesses were without power because of Sandy and the nor'easter.